johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 **For example**: In Task 2.1 below you could choose to name your file `yournames_<whatever code snippet name you want>`.
 * **Note 2**: Since you already know the steps involved in opening a pull request on a team repository, in the tasks below I will not labor explaining the steps.
 You should figure out yourself.
 * **Note 3**: In each of the tasks, you will first open a pull request with the code snippet that needs to me modified.
 After incorporating ChatGPT suggestions you will update the pull request.
 You will then merge the pull request into the team repository or the individual repository according to the instructions of the task.
+* **Note 4**: **Verify Suggestions to Prevent Hallucinations**: In each and every task teammates will perform a verification step.
+After implementing the suggested changes, thoroughly review the code to ensure that it aligns with best practices, improves readability, and maintains functionality.
+Test the code with various inputs to validate its correctness and effectiveness.
+Additionally, consider seeking feedback from peers to validate the improvements independently (at least one teammate should review the code).
+This verification step ensures that the provided suggestions are not solely based on ChatGPT's recommendations but are genuinely beneficial enhancements to the codebase and avoid any potential hallucinations.

 Task 2.1: Code Refactoring
 ====